A BRIEF HISTORY OF RICH PEOPLE

-Egyptians wore jewellery.
-Those who could afford it wore jewellery of gold, silver and precious stones.
+Egyptians wore jewelry.
+Those who could afford it wore jewelry of gold, silver and precious stones.

 Boys from wealthy families sometimes learned to be scribes.
-They learned by copying and memorising and discipline was strict.
+They learned by copying and memorizing and discipline was strict.
 Teachers beat naughty boys.
 The boys learned reading and writing and also mathematics.

 Life in Ancient Egypt

 Rich Greeks lived in large houses with several rooms.
-Usually they were arranged around a courtyard and had they often an upper storey.
+Usually, they were arranged around a courtyard and had often an upper story.
 Downstairs was the kitchen and the dining room (called the andron).
 So was the living room.
-Upstairs were bedrooms and a room for women called a gynaecium (the women wove cloth there and also ate their meals there away from the men).
+Upstairs were bedrooms and a room for women called a gynoecium (the women wove cloth there and also ate their meals there away from the men).

 Life in Ancient Greece